Artistic rendering โ Event may differ

 Organizer

-gruppo Alpini di Lignano Sabbiadoro and Pro Loco Lignano
+Gruppo Alpini di Lignano Sabbiadoro, Pro Loco Lignano

 Food & Drink

-Traditional 'pinza' cake and other local food available
+Traditional 'pinza' (sweet bread) and other festive food and drinks available.

 Tips & Advice

-- Arrive early to secure a good spot near the bonfire and witness the Befana's arrival from the sea.
+- Arrive early, around 6:00 PM, to secure a good spot for watching Befana's arrival and the 'foghera' lighting.

 Frequently Asked Questions